 “The church has offered up many prayers of gratitude that it was spared the flame.”
 Dartulamino made a holy sign across his chest, his hand standing out like a skeleton’s claw against the green cloth.

 Rani waited for Hal to continue.
-As much as she disliked making an opening bid in any transaction, she realized that she was likely to have no choice.
+As much as she disliked making an opening bid in any transaction, she realized she was likely to have no choice.
 After all, the priests were the ones who had everything to offer here.
 Hal had admitted as much.
-After swallowing a crust of bread, she said, “All of Moren is grateful that the church was spared.
+After swallowing a crust of bread, she said, “All of Moren is grateful the church was spared.
 Otherwise, we could not turn to you in our need.”

 Hal set his goblet on the table with a crash.
 Rani refused to meet his gaze, even when his hands rose from the table.
-She knew that he would be adjusting his crown, using the movement to remind her that he was her king, her sovereign and her overlord.
+She knew he would be adjusting his crown, using the movement to remind her that he was her king, her sovereign and her overlord.
 He was the one who should be conducting the conversation.

 Well, if he were so determined to run the negotiations, when was he planning to begin?